 - Use resource locks for critical resources, such as VMs.
 Resource locks prevent an operator from accidentally deleting a resource.
 For more information, see Lock resources with Azure Resource Manager

-- Regional pairs.
+- Choose regional pairs.
 When deploying to two regions, choose regions from the same regional pair.
 In the event of a broad outage, recovery of one region is prioritized out of every pair.
 Some services such as Geo-Redundant Storage provide automatic replication to the paired region.
 For more information, see Business continuity and disaster recovery (BCDR): Azure Paired Regions

 - Organize resource groups by function and lifecycle.
 In general, a resource group should contain resources that share the same lifecycle.
 This makes it easier to manage deployments, delete test deployments, and assign access rights, reducing the chance that a production deployment is accidentally deleted or modified.
 Create separate resource groups for production, development, and test environments.
 In a multi-region deployment, put resources for each region into separate resource groups.
 This makes it easier to redeploy one region without affecting the other region(s).